We're all in a hurry to see the gorgeous results of that paint job. So, it's natural to want to push subsequent paint coats earlier and earlier.

 Even if you're painting indoors, the temperature of the room and the surface you're painting affect drying and recoat times.
 Always apply paint within the temperature parameters specified by the paint manufacturer.
-Here are a few tips to follow to hasten drying time:
+Here are a few tips to follow to speed up drying time:

-- Most water-based paints will optimally dry in a room that's around 72 degrees Fahrenheit with some humidity in the space.
+- Most water-based paints will optimally dry in a room that's around 72 degrees F with some humidity in the space.

-- Oil-based paints will dry best in room temperatures that are above 50 degrees Fahrenheit, but under 90 degrees Fahrenheit.
+- Oil-based paints will dry best in room temperatures that are above 50 degrees F but under 90 degrees F.

 - Colder temperatures and excess humidity slow drying time for water-based paints since the water from the paint needs to evaporate for it to dry.